 Friday 18 June 2021, 2.00pm - 3.30pm

-Promoting digital security to service users with low IT digital skills/confidence with Michael Chamberlain
+SOLD OUT: Promoting digital security to service users with low IT digital skills/confidence with Michael Chamberlain

 This workshop will support practitioners and organisations who work with or care for people with low confidence using technology so they can effectively use digital security measures.
 It will discuss practical tips and methods for promoting confidence while using basic security features and explore why they are important.